 Soon after its opening, the museum building underwent several changes.
 In 1960 Sweeney was replaced as museum director by Thomas M. Messer (b.
+1920), a Czech-born art historian, who undid several of his predecessor's alterations; Messer toned down the white walls, modulated the unvarying level of artificial light, and remounted most of the art onto cushioned brackets closer to the walls.65 When Justin K. Thannhauser, son of the gallery owner who had sponsored the first Blaue Reiter show (Munich, 1911), made a permanent loan of seventy-five important Impressionist and Post-Impressionist paintings in 1963, the monitor's second level was remodeled by

+William Wesley Peters, of Taliesin, to receive the collection.
+The library and archives were moved to the ground level of the rotunda, displacing the original cafe; the printroom curatorial offices and staff lounge were also moved.
+The lozenge-shaped concrete columns of the monitor's second level were enclosed within small triangular wing walls.
+Circular windows in the east wall were filled in for exhibition space; walls were covered in plywood with red brocade and the original vinyl floor was resurfaced in terrazzo.
+In the location of an extant curved bench, an arched opening was created as an entrance to the Thannhauser Wing from the Main Gallery.
+The wing opened in 1965.

-1920), a Czech-born art historian, who undid several of his predecessor's alterations on the interior.60 When Justin K. Thannhauser, son of the gallery owner who had sponsored the first Blaue Reiter show (Munich, 1911), made a permanent loan of seventy-five important Impressionist and Post-Impressionist paintings in 1963, the monitor's second floor was remodeled by Taliesin architect William Wesley Peters to receive the collection.
-The Thannhauser Wing opened in 1965.
-Concurrently, due to the need to increase space for administration and art conservation, Taliesin was hired to design a six-story annex for the northeastern corner of the site.
-The scheme was based on Wright's ideas illustrated in the set of drawings presented to the Foundation in 1951.
-Plans were filed with the BSA and were approved in 1964.
-An amendment, reducing the height from six to four stories (actually two high-ceilinged stories), was approved in 1966, although the foundations were built to handle the weight of ten stories for future expansion.
-Erected under the supervision of Peters, the annex, which cantilevered over the driveway, was completed in 1968.
-Its exterior exhibited a pattern of octagons and squares cast in low relief.61
+The Foundation also retained Taliesin to plan an addition to expand space for administration and art conservation.
+Taliesin designed a six-story annex for the northeastern corner of the site based on Wright's ideas illustrated in the set of drawings presented to the Foundation in 1951; they also proposed a penthouse tearoom, never executed, which would have surmounted the dome.
+Erected under the supervision of Peters, the annex, which cantilevered over the driveway and housed storage and technical services, was completed in 1968.
+In the original section of the building, the fourth level of the monitor became the Conservation Department, allowing the top of the gallery ramp to be used as exhibition space.66

 In the early 1970s, the modern art collection of Marguerite ("Peggy") Guggenheim (1898-1979) was willed to her uncle Solomon's Foundation, creating one of the largest private assemblages of modern art in the world.
 A friend and patron of many prominent artists, Peggy Guggenheim had run galleries in London and New York, played a seminal role in establishing the New York School of painters, and then founded a museum on Venice's Grand Canal.
-Though remaining in Venice, the newly-acquired collection, specializing in Dada and Surrealism, filled in several gaps in its New York counterpart; pieces have been united from both groups in many important exhibits.62 driveway was converted into a service entrance and a small outdoor dining terrace.
-The Fifth Avenue front was enclosed by glass storefront panels modelled on the original "Hope's" window sections used by Wright throughout the building and the revolving glass doors were modified to permit passage to the newly enclosed area.
-Also, the interior of the Thannhauser Wing was significantly altered.
+Though remaining in Venice, the newly-acquired collection, specializing in Dada and Surrealism, filled in several gaps in its New York counterpart; pieces have been united from both groups in many important exhibits.67